Mission Statement

 Epistemology

-I find epistemological anarchism, or ‘anything goes’ appealing to allow myself (and others) flexibility in scientific progress.
-While I adopt a materialist viewpoint, I recognize this is a singular assumption one can make regarding their ontology.
+While I choose to adopt a materialist viewpoint as stated in the previous section, I recognize this is a singular assumption one can make regarding their ontology.
 I could have instead chosen an idealist viewpoint.
-Such an opposing view may allow scientific progress not otherwise possible (I do not find this to be likely, hence my materialist preference).
+Such an opposing view may allow scientific progress not otherwise possible (I do not find this to be likely, hence my materialist preference, but I am open to being wrong).

 Moral Philosophy